qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

     service.fetchTweets();
   }, this);

-Thats the first step of getting the data connected with the UI.
+That's the first step of getting the data connected with the UI.
 We talk the whole time of data in general without even knowing how the data really looks like.
 Adding the following lines shows a dump of the fetched data in your debugging console.

 ::